- CORONAVIRUS (COVID-19)

 Testing and isolation FAQs

-All Leeds Beckett University students, in Leeds, should take two Covid-19 tests a week, whether accessing campus or not.
+All Leeds Beckett University students should take two Covid-19 tests a week.

-Testing is available at both our City and Headingley campuses on weekdays.
+Testing is available at both our City and Headingley campuses.
 You can walk up for your tests.

 When students move into accommodation, they form a household with the others in their flat.
 If a flatmate tests positive or has the symptoms for coronavirus, all flatmates would then need to isolate in line with government guidance.